ritikachavan/Adapt/README.md

     • Should AI investigate?
     • Do independent AI analysts agree?
     • Does the AI reasoning match the underlying records?
+    • What evidence is still missing?
-    • What should the human investigator do next?
+    • What should the human investigator review next?
     • What remains unknown?

+The result is a controlled financial investigation workflow, not simply an AI chatbot.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 🏗️ ARCHITECTURE
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-                    TRANSACTIONS
+                    💳 TRANSACTIONS
                           │
                           ▼
               ┌─────────────────────┐
-              │   RECONCILIATION    │
+              │ ⚙️ RECONCILIATION   │
               │                     │
               │ Amounts             │
               │ References          │